brycewray/astro-site-legacy/src/pages/posts/2021/04/gems-in-rough-04.md

 ## Next.js needs Vercel

-In the Day Job, I've begun work on rebuilding my employer's websites in [Vercel](https://vercel.com)'s [Next.js framework](https://nextjs.org) (yes, I got approval for what I mentioned in "[Next steps?](/posts/2021/03/next-steps/)”).
+In the Day Job, I've begun work on rebuilding my employer's websites in [Vercel](https://vercel.com)'s [Next.js framework](https://nextjs.org) (yes, I got approval for what I mentioned in “[Next steps?](/posts/2021/03/next-steps/)”).
 A word to the wise: while Next.js is superb and getting better all the time, you should use it with Vercel's website hosting if at all possible.
 Some of Next's coolest features, notably the image optimization features [introduced last year](https://nextjs.org/blog/next-10), really need Vercel's special back-end tooling to work their best---or, in some cases, at all.[^VercelMktg] (You'll find a disquieting number of related posts on [Stack Overflow](https://stackoverflow.com), among other places.)

 [^VercelMktg]: I guess they're not kidding around with that top-of-screen message in the Next.js website: "Deploy on the platform made for Next.js."